czy1999/czy1999.github.io/_pages/about.md

-<ul style="color: lightblue;">I am actively looking for academic exchange and collaboration.</ul>
+<ul style="color: blue;">I am actively looking for academic exchange and collaboration.</ul>
-<ul style="color: lightblue;">📧 chenziyangnudt@nudt.edu.cn </ul>
+<ul style="color: blue;">📧 chenziyangnudt@nudt.edu.cn </ul>

 ## 🔥 News
-- 2023.08: 💼Joining the Baidu Intelligent Search team for a research internship, focusing on AI search
+- 2023.08: 💼Joining [Baidu Intelligent Search team](http://searchscience.baidu.com/) for a research internship, focusing on AI search!
 - 2023.07: ✨One long paper and one short paper are accepted by [CIKM 2024](https://cikm2024.org/)!
 - 2023.07: 🎉Invited talk on LLM Temporal Reasoning at [AI TIME](https://www.aitime.cn/)!
 - 2024.05 ✨One [long paper](https://arxiv.org/abs/2311.09149) about LLM Temporal Reasoning is accepted by the main conference of ACL 2024!